This post is also available in: Español (Spanish)

 Stemmadenia litoralis (Milkyway) is a very beautiful tropical tree species.
 It normally grows up to 10 feet in height and exhibits a canopy in layers.
 The bark which is grayish tan displays vertical fissures as the tree matures.
 Leaves are dark green oval leaves and measure up to 6 inches in length.

 Additionally, Stemmadenia litoralis (Milkyway) does best in rich soils with good drainage.
 Such as soils which are neutral, slightly acidic or alkaline.
 Milkyway in landscaping is perfect along the seaside locations, as accent to a garden, for screening, in public parks and conservatories.
-It is also suited for growth in large planters.
+It is also great for growth in large planters.

 Other names: Stemmadenia bignoniaeflora, Guijarro, Laurel, Stemmadenia robinsonii, Lechoso